Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 Your depression may not be a serotonin problem.
 It may be a progesterone-deficiency problem or an oestrogen-dysregulation problem.

 The good news?
-These are highly addressable through a combination of nutrient support, lifestyle optimization, stress management, and—in many cases—bioidentical hormone supplementation.
+These are highly addressable through a combination of nutrient support, lifestyle optimisation, stress management, and—in many cases—bioidentical hormone supplementation.

 By the time you finish this seven blog series, you should understand that depression in midlife women is rarely "just depression."
 It's a physiological dysregulation that has multiple, interconnected drivers.